phillycommunitywireless/docs/docs/installations/installations.md

 ## Outdoor Access Points Overview

 Hosts of rooftop installations will also host a router in the house near the window to the front of the house.
-In some cases we may install a wall-mounted acess point on the outside of the house to propagate the broadband signal throughout the neighborhood.
+In some cases we may install a wall-mounted access point on the outside of the house to propagate the broadband signal throughout the neighborhood.

 ### Indoor Router and Access Points Overview